Darth Bane: First appearances

-Jedi vs. Sith (2001) and Path of Destruction (2006)
+Jedi vs. Sith (2001) and Path of Destruction; Drew Karpyshyn (2006)

 Darth Bane's backstory is established in Darth Bane: Path of Destruction by Drew Karpyshyn.
 He is born as Dessel on the planet Apatros, the son of a miner named Hurst.
 An abusive alcoholic, Hurst blames the boy for the death of his wife in childbirth, and often calls him the "Bane" of his existence.
 Bane's father takes him into the mines at a young age where the boy is bullied and abused well into adulthood.
 With his latent affinity in the dark side of the Force, Bane subconsciously uses this power to kill his father in his sleep.

 After he kills a Republic Navy ensign in self-defense, Bane flees Apatros to evade arrest, and joins the armies of the Brotherhood of Darkness, an amassing of Sith Lords and acolytes.
 His instinctive use of the Force (which he initially believes to be a myth) brings him to the attention of the Sith Lord Kopecz.
 Dessel is sent to the Brotherhood's Academy on Korriban to be trained in the ways of the dark side.
 Dessel (who renames himself Bane) becomes a star pupil after killing another student in cold blood.
 In particular, he attracts the attention of Sirak, the top student at the Korriban Academy.

 After Bane realizes that he had indeed killed his father with the dark side, he subconsciously retreats from the Force, losing his power.
 Bane falls out of favor in the Academy, and is eventually refused any personalized training.
 Months later, in a vain attempt to reestablish himself, Bane challenges Sirak to a fight and is seriously injured in the ensuing duel.

 Bane's training in and ascension to the Sith is detailed in both Path of Destruction and Jedi vs. Sith.
 As a student, he meets a new apprentice (and former Jedi) named Githany, who secretly plans to use him to bring down Sirak.
 Githany reestablishes his connection to the dark side by showing him in secret what the Sith Lords are teaching her.
 Most importantly, and to the dismay of the instructors, Bane studies tomes from the Golden Age of the Sith.
 He soon realizes that the Brotherhood's teachings are incomplete.